ddoodev/guide/docs/base-guide/installing.md

 ```

 ## Ecosystem
-In addition to the main package, we have others: for example, you can use discordoo collection separately without installing discordoo.
+In addition to the main package, we have others: for example, you can use Discordoo's collection separately without installing Discordoo.
 In the future, we will have several additional packages that will help you develop your bots.

 As I said above, collection can be installed separately:
 ```shell